blairAJones/ShoppingML/eda.md

 ![Example API code](images/rainforest_api.png)

 The specific code allowed for a general search of products, such as microwaves and Lego, which were done separately and saved as .json files.
 These were then converted to pandas dataframes and additional cleaning similar to the eBay data was performed.
 Some fields of interest are recent sales, sponsored items, list price (to calculate discounts), and ratings.
 The goal is to see if these fields are sufficient to predict prices and identify "good deals" and competitive listings using various machine learning models.
 The Rainforest API free tier is limited and thus additional searches may not be available without upgrading the account.

 #### Exploratory Data Analysis

-The full code and data files for the exploratory data analysis are available here(LINK).
+The full code and data files for the exploratory data analysis are available [here](https://github.com/blairAJones/ShoppingML/blob/main/EDA.Rmd).

 The inital data exploratory analysis was performed in R, using ggplot and tidyverse.

+##### eBay

 First, the a simple iPhone data histogram was created.